Kristina01111000/Drws_site/README.md

 - Can google analytics work for patreon pages, add it if it does work

-- make chats for the origins part 1 chat page
-- also fix the chat page for lesson 6, write a leading question
--

 12/28
 - Look into more ways to market the patreon